orcutt989/deploy-containers/README.md

 # deploy-containers
 An exercise showing different ways to deploy a container to a host.

+## Prerequisits
+1. Ansible assumes all of your local keys

 ## With Ansible
 1. Clone this repository
 2. Install Ansible on your deployment machine